cev-api/Wurst7-CevAPI/README.md

 - Rendering behavior
   - Constant-size labels: Waypoint name and distance are rendered at a configurable and fixed on‑screen size
   - Per‑waypoint “lines” toggle: Draws tracer + box around the target block when enabled.
-  - Death waypoints: Optional automatic waypoints on death.
+  - Death waypoints: Optional automatic waypoints on death (for both you and optionally other players).
 You can toggle creating death waypoints, toggle whether they have lines, and choose their color.
 There’s also a setting to prune older death waypoints.
 - Manager list
-  - Remove and edit existing waypoints easily
+  - Remove and edit existing waypoints easily.
 - Storage
   - Waypoints are stored per world/server under `wurst/waypoints/<worldId>.json` where `<worldId>` is the server address (or `singleplayer`).

 ### Breadcrumbs
 A line follows you wherever you go, useful for tracing back your path.
+It can be pausable via a keybind or through the menu.
 - Settings
   - Color
   - Max sections (how many points are kept)